GDPR Compliance and Data Privacy at Honeit

 What does Honeit do in the event it suffers a data breach?

-Honeit has an internal data breach policy in place which enables it to adequately react in the event of a data breach.
+Honeit has an internal data breach policy in place, which enables it to adequately respond in the event of a data breach.
 Honeit’s actions are, briefly, the following:

 - Identify the source of the data breach